 This data is summarized in the following graph:

 No serious online retailer disputes the power of mobile.
 Experts, data-crunchers and market leaders have emphasized and re-emphasized its importance.

 CEO of Walmart Joel Anderson, for example, has said,

 I can’t overstate how mobile is changing how we interact with our consumers, we have to embrace these changes.

 …if you’re like most ecommerce sites today, more than half your traffic is through mobile devices, but mobile conversion still lags desktop.
-Optimizing the mobile cart and checkout experience is more important than tweaking your desktop design.
+Optimizing the “>mobile shopping cart design and checkout experience is more important than tweaking your desktop design.

 There are a number of reasons that contribute to low mobile conversion rates, from security concerns to difficulty filling out forms.
 That’s why mobile conversion optimization is so important.

-But after working with hundreds of clients at Growcode and analyzing our own in-house data, we’ve found that checkout abandonment occurs most when customers are asked for personal information and shipping details during the checkout process.
+But after working with hundreds of clients at Growcode and analyzing our own in-house data, we’ve found that cart abandonment occurs most when customers are asked for personal information and shipping details during the checkout process.

 To put it plainly, most checkout forms just downright suck!